 The string of pearls houseplant is susceptible to String of Pearl plant mealybugs and aphids.
 Make sure to inspect String of Pearls regularly for these pests, as they can cause serious damage if left unchecked!

-You can easily cure your plant by disinfecting all plant parts using isopropyl alcohol or a mealybug spray.
+You can quickly cure your plant by disinfecting all plant parts using isopropyl alcohol or a mealybug spray.
 Be sure to spray every tiny nook and surface of the plant every day for two weeks.
-If you see any mealy bugs coming back, keep spraying until they disappear.
+Then, if you see any mealy bugs coming back, keep spraying until they disappear.
 I have a post about getting rid of mealybugs on houseplants HERE.

 You will want to make sure there’s plenty of room for your plant to sprawl and hang.
 A hanging basket or raised planter is best so that the String of Pearls can cascade downwards.